adri567/CheesyChart/README.md

 currencyIdentifier: String = "en_US" // Default is USD.
 For more information: https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html

+forCurrency: Bool = true // Default is set to a currency chart

+label: String = "" // Is forCurrency = false, you can use your own ending

 image: UIImage? = UIImage(systemName: "bitcoinsign.circle.fill") // Standart image if image is shown

 showChartHeader: Bool = false // Default chart header